MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-We benchmarked environment throughput on a single A40 GPU as a function of the number of parallel environments (Fig. \hyperref[fig4]{4c}).
+We benchmarked environment throughput on a single A40 GPU as a function of the number of parallel environments (\hyperref[fig4]{Fig. 4c}).
 Steps per second (SPS, the number of total environment steps completed per second), scaled linearly until GPU compute utilization became saturated.
 We noticed that for our environments, GPU memory (which constrains the total possible number of environments) is not a bottleneck for maximizing throughput on most GPUs.

-We evaluated end-to-end throughput across commercial and consumer GPUs with various sizes of policy networks.
-We found that training converges within 6 to 20 hours on datacenter and consumer-grade GPUs, respectively, while datacenter-level CPU-only training takes over 30 hours (Supplementary Fig. \hyperref[supp4]{5}).
-We also show predictable scaling when modulating the policy network size.
+Detailed per-step wall-clock breakdowns are provided for the rat (\hyperref[tab:steptime-rodent]{Supplementary Table~\ref*{tab:steptime-rodent}}) and fruit fly (\hyperref[supptable:fruitfly-step-time]{Supplementary Table~\ref*{supptable:fruitfly-step-time}}) models, including a head-to-head comparison against a CPU-based fly imitation learning framework \cite{Vaxenburg2025-mb} (\hyperref[supptable:flybody-head-to-head]{Supplementary Table~\ref*{supptable:flybody-head-to-head}}).
+We also evaluated end-to-end throughput across different GPU models, and compared them with a previous CPU-based imitation learning pipeline for the fruitfly \cite{Vaxenburg2025-mb}, finding that MIMIC-MJX is up to 40x faster in terms of throughput (\hyperref[suppfig:hardware-throughput]{Supplementary Fig. 7a,b}).
+Because the previous work's approach used a different RL algorithm, we also show that MIMIC-MJX is faster in terms of total training time (time to convergence) when learning to imitate the same fly reference motion (\hyperref[suppfig:hardware-throughput]{Supplementary Fig. 7c}).
 The combination of high-throughput, single-device scaling through parallelism, and portability across widely available hardware lowers the barrier to entry.

-\subsection{MIMIC-MJX enables experiment simulation and neuromechanical behavioral analysis}
+\subsection{MIMIC-MJX enables experiment simulation and neuromechanical behavioral analysis.}

-A trained motion imitation policy yields useful modules that can be transferred to learn naturalistic solutions to downstream tasks.
-To transfer the pretrained policy, we repurposed the encoder-decoder architecture by replacing the encoder with a task-specific policy network.
-This new policy generated latent representations that served as inputs to the pretrained decoder, effectively grounding task behavior in the same latent motion space used during imitation training.
-Since the original encoder-decoder was trained with stochastic regularization, the resulting ``motion intention'' latent space was easy for the task-specific policy to explore, allowing effective control in novel environments.
-This produced new policies that were more closely aligned with naturalistic motion when solving the new task.

-We present the utility of motion imitation pretraining by transferring our rat policy network to solving a ``bowl-escape'' task \cite{Merel2018-my}.
-Here, the agent had to navigate an environment of uneven terrain in the shape of a bowl, where the objective was to move away from the center of the bowl as fast as possible.
-We explored performing the transfer with (1) a frozen pretrained decoder, (2) a pretrained decoder with learnable weights, and (3) training the entire network on the bowl-escape task without imitation pretraining as a baseline (Fig. \hyperref[fig5]{5a}).